FreeZmaR/go-project-layout/readme.md

 ## Project Structure

-I like splitting the project into several layers, each of them has own responsibilities and boundaries.
+I like splitting the project into several layers, each of them has own responsibilities and parameters.

 For me, any project has three main layers:
   - `CMD` - entry point for the application, in this layer we describe how to run the application
   - `Internal` - the main layer of the application, in this layer we describe the domain area and business logic of the application's
-  - `Config` - the layer of the application that is responsible for the configuration of the application's, I call this layer *foundation*
+  - `Config` - the layer of the application that is responsible for the configuration of the application's, I call this layer *the foundation*

     I want to pay attention to the fact that the project structure is not a dogma, it is just a recommendation.

-In *layer relationship diagram* you can see that the project structure has boundaries between layers and layers can address to each other.
+In *the layer relationship diagram* you can see that the project structure has parameters between layers and layers can link to each other.

-`CMD` layer contact with `Internal` and `Config` layers, `Internal` layer contact only with `Config` layer. `Config` layer does not contact with other layers.
+`CMD` layer link with `Internal` and `Config` layers, `Internal` layer link only with `Config` layer. `Config` layer is the final layer.

 **Layer relationship diagram:**
 ```mermaid